-The Virginia Opossum can be found in the United States and Canada.
-Many animals have a difficult time in winter, but these marsupials have adopted various tactics that help them stay alive during long winters.
+The Virginia Opossum (Didelphis virginiana) is the only marsupial found in the United States and Canada.
+Many animals have a difficult time in winter, but these marsupials have adopted various tactics that help them stay alive during long, cold winters.

-Opossums do not hibernate and need to find a dry, warm shelter to make their nest.
-Opossums can be seen eating from trash cans in winter and drinking water from bird baths.
+Opossums do not hibernate and need to find a dry, warm shelter to make their nest in winter.
 They may make their nest inside houses and outbuildings.
+Opossums can be seen eating from trash cans and drinking water from bird baths.

 Opossums have their most challenging times during winter.
 To find out more, please read on.

-Opossums are highly adaptable creatures and can thrive in a range of habitats.
+Opossums are highly adaptable animals and can thrive in a range of habitats.
 They can live anywhere, from forests to backyards and urban areas.
-In most states, opossums prefer areas along the edge of a wooded area.
+In most states, opossums prefer to live in areas along the edge of a wooded area.

-This offers them food, shelter, and access to open space to move around without completely exposing themselves to predators.
+These areas offer them food, shelter, and access to open space to move around while staying hidden from predators.
 During winter, opossums seek out elevated roosting spots such as tree cavities or branches.

 While opossums require a lot of resources, such as food, water, and shelter, they can still survive comfortably in different climates as long as their basic needs are met.